IN Northern Indiana Zone Forecast

 Including the cities of Portland and Dunkirk

-then chance of showers late in the afternoon.
-Highs around 80.
-West
+with a 30 percent chance of showers and thunderstorms late in the

+afternoon.
+Highs in the upper 70s.
+West winds 5 to 15 mph with

 10 mph.